About ARC

 Julie Trébault, Executive Director

-Julie is the Executive Director of the Artists at Risk Connection.
-Prior to funding ARC, she served as director of public programs at the Museum of the City of New York and the Center for Architecture.
-Before moving to New York, she worked at the National Museum of Ethnology in The Netherlands where she built a network of 116 museums.
-From 2004 until 2007, she was Head of Higher Education and Academic Events at the Musée du quai Branly (Paris).
-Trébault holds a Master’s Degree in Arts Administration from the Sorbonne University and a Master’s Degree in Archeology from the University of Strasbourg.
+Before establishing ARC, Julie held prominent roles in the art world, including Director of Public Programs at the Museum of the City of New York and the Center for Architecture in New York City.
+She also contributed her expertise internationally, working at the National Museum of World Cultures in the Netherlands and serving as Head of Higher Education and Academic Events at the Musée du quai Branly in Paris.
+Julie holds dual master’s degrees: a Master’s in Arts Administration from Sorbonne University and a Master’s in Archaeology from the University of Strasbourg.

 Rama Halaseh, Deputy Director of Strategy